raminBadri/Textmining-python/README.md

 ## 📁 Repository Structure

 - `reports/`: Detailed project report and documentation.
-- `notebooks/`: Jupyter notebooks or Python scripts for analysis (if shared).
 - `src/`: Source code files for data processing and clustering.
-- `data/`: Placeholder for dataset (not included due to restrictions).
 - `README.md`: This file.

 ## 🚀 Getting Started